 Charles Péguy – you are the answer to a prayer.
 Your book strikes me as truly quite accessible.

-O Charles Péguy, I wonder what I might have thought of you twenty years ago, had I discovered you, perhaps on a bookshelf at Findhorn or by word of mouth along the New Age grapevine …
+O Charles Péguy, I wonder what I might have thought of you twenty years ago, had I discovered you, perhaps on a bookshelf at Findhorn or by word-of-mouth along the New Age grapevine …

 But of course, all that is but to dream.
-Because from all my years in New Age circles, I cannot recall an author as tender as natural and human as you, who realized the Way of Christ was to lead us evermore into such tender, natural creaturehood … into finite, tender flesh …
+Because from all my years in New Age circles, I cannot recall an author as tender as natural and human as you, who realised the Way of Christ was to lead us evermore into such tender, natural creaturehood … into finite, tender flesh …

 O Charles Péguy!
 All this is but a portion of what you have evoked in me these last hours.